ichnion/Php-First-App/README.md

 # Php-First-App

 This app is an experiment to create an user-friendly Ichnion app, particularly for users who are not comfortable with Command Line Tools.
-It is made using [php Desktop] ("https://github.com/cztomczak/phpdesktop").
+It is made using php Desktop : https://github.com/cztomczak/phpdesktop
 ------------------------------------------------------------------------------------------------------------------------------------------
 PLEASE NOTE THAT THIS VERSION ONLY WORKS ON WINDOWS.
 You should be able to open it on Linux or Mac, but functionalities are note implemented yet for these OS. (it comes from the use of commands)